djweinmann/DS4300-Practical02/README.md

 2. Run `python ingest.py` to clear and ingest the data to **all** the databases
 3. Run `python chat.py` to chat with the model

+## Chat Commands

+In an interactive chat session, there are some commands that can be run.
+All commands are prefiexed with a colon `:`.

+- `:help` - show the help page which lists all available commands
+- `:exit` - exits the chat session
+- `:clear` - clears the chat log (creating a new conversation)

 ## CLI Documentation

 There are a variety of CI flags designed to allow control over the ingestion and